Victim loses hand in Hawaii sword attack: ‘It was on the floor’

 Suissa said he’s still shocked by what happened, and the fact the suspect had the sword with him in the store.

-“What he did to this guy, he changed his life,” Suissa said. “[The victim], it’s not like yesterday.
+“What he did to this guy, he changed his life,” Suissa said.
+“It’s not like yesterday.
 His life is totally different.
 He lost his palm, just for a simple argument.”

 The victim was taken to the hospital in critical condition.